Every summer, numerous otherwise healthy friends here at Flagstaff complain of feeling weak or winded while exercising

-The term “density altitude,” refers to the fact that atmospheric air density (and hence oxygen availability per breath of air) decreases based on factors including 1) increasing elevation and 2) increasing temperature.
+The term “density altitude,” refers to the fact that atmospheric air density (and hence oxygen availability per breath of air) decreases based on factors including 1) increasing elevation above sea level, 2) increasing temperature, and to a lesser degree, 3) increasing humidity.

 Based on 7,000 feet elevation above sea level and standard atmospheric pressure:

 - At 90°F air temperature, your body operates at a density altitude of 10,500 feet.